Cliff Jones (rugby union): Club career

 Jones was a product of the Welsh Secondary Schools Rugby Union system, playing competitive matches while still a schoolboy.
-Educated at Porth Secondary School, and although wanting to play association football was forced towards rugby union as a schoolboy through the sporting curriculum of Llandovery College.
+Educated first at Porth Secondary School, and although wanting to play association football, he was forced towards rugby union as a schoolboy through the sporting curriculum of his next school, Llandovery College.
 Jones gained his first cap as part of the Welsh secondary schools team and came to the attention of the rugby world in a brilliant display in April 1932 in a Secondary Schools game against Yorkshire Schools.
 During the 1932/33 season Jones was given the captaincy of Llandovery.

-Before his eighteenth birthday Jones was already playing for Pontypridd and Cardiff, but after leaving Llandovery he was accepted into Cambridge and was selected for the university's rugby team.
+Before his eighteenth birthday Jones was already playing for Pontypridd and Cardiff, but after leaving Llandovery he was accepted by Clare College, Cambridge, to read law and was selected for the Cambridge University rugby team.
 While there he teamed up with Wilf Wooller, though they both found themselves on the same losing side during the 1933 Varsity match.

 Jones managed only 22 appearances for Cardiff, mainly due to injuries sustained on the pitch.
 He suffered four broken bones before he reached the age of twenty, missed much of the 1936/37 season with a broken collar bone and injured his elbow on a comeback game in 1939.